-This document has been developed and peer reviewed by ASCIA members and is based on expert opinion and the available published literature at the time of review.
-Information contained in this document is not intended to replace medical advice and any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.
-The development of this document is not funded by any commercial sources and is not influenced by commercial organisations.
+ASCIA Education Resources (AER) information bulletins have been peer reviewed by ASCIA members and represent the available published literature at the time of review.
+It is important to note that information contained in this bulletin is not intended to replace professional medical advice.
+Any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

 1. Brown AF, Hamilton DL.
 Tick bite anaphylaxis in Australia.
 J Accid Emerg Med.
 1998 Mar;15(2):111-3.